-The treatment for some vascular problems may be as simple as medical treatment with blood thinners, exercise and diet modification or other risk factor reduction strategies.
+INTERVENTION The treatment for some vascular problems may be as simple as medical treatment with blood thinners, exercise and diet modification or other risk factor reduction strategies.
 However, severe or more serious vascular problems may place patients at risk for stroke, limb loss, or even death.
 Once diagnosed, these problems require safe and effective treatment to avoid potentially catastrophic outcomes.
 We treat all vascular problems and conditions, including:

 Today when intervention is required for these serious vascular problems, surgery can often be minimized or avoided entirely through the use of minimally invasive endovascular treatments.
 When this is not possible or appropriate, surgery may be necessary to achieve effective and durable treatment.
 Our staff of highly-experienced, board-certified vascular surgeons can select the most effective treatment and discuss that with the patient and their family.

-We have a highly experienced team of vascular healthcare professionals dedicated to teaching and they provide a wide variety of educational opportunities for those interested in vascular disorders.
-These include the following:
+EDUCATION We have a highly experienced team of vascular healthcare professionals dedicated to teaching and they provide a wide variety of educational opportunities for those interested in vascular disorders.
+These include:

 Dr. Marshall Benjamin - Vascular Surgeon